peterm95018/nodejs-leaflet/README.md

 # CruzID Blue Authentication
 Using the LDAP blue server managed by SoE, this app uses PassportJS to authenticate against the LDAP.

+See the ldapauth branch here to get a lot more details.

 # Full Sized Map
 The real secret to getting 100% height and width via Bootstrap 3 was to restructure the divs and classes a little and add some specific CSS overwrites to handle default padding and margins found in Bootstrap 3.